YAMAHA RIVA 80 / BELUGA (CV80)

 As a former owner of a CV80, this scooter holds a soft spot in my heart but it’s still hard to recommend this scooter over a comparable Honda.
 Compared to Honda’s Aero 80, the CV80 is significantly slower, gets worse milage, lacks decent storage and has a poor electrical system.
 The CV80 may very well be the last vehicle sold in North America to use a 6 volt electrical system.
 Motorcycles converted to 12 volts in the 60’s.
 The main draw of the Riva 80 is its styling, which is more classic than the modern scooters to come.

 So far this writeup has been awfully negative but the CV80 doesn’t deserve that.
-The CV80 is a charming scooter.
+The CV80 is a charming scooter that delights with its intangibles.
 It is fun to ride and it’s got a pretty unique and quirky (in a fun way) look.
 It’s unfortunate Yamaha opted to remove the glovebox for the North American market because some real storage space would be a big con removed from the list.
-If you’re interested in buying a CV80 because you love how it looks or because you found a great deal, just get one of the later models and you’ll be okay.
+If you’re interested in buying a CV80 because you love how it looks or because you found a great deal, just get one of the later models.
 The milage is substandard for a scooter but it still beats any car.
 The electrical system is annoying but if you keep that in mind you’ll be okay.
-The lack of storage....well that sucks but you can always wear a knapsack.
+The lack of storage, well that sucks but you can always wear a knapsack.

-OWNER REVIEWS - Browse the Yamaha Riva 80 Owner Reviews
+OWNER REVIEWS (4) - Browse Riva 80 Owner Reviews BROCHURE SCANS - Vintage Riva 80 Literature

 - Quirky vintage look